 Click on a title to see the results page for each of the four basic political positions:

-The political philosophy that informs the polarization test is described in the accompanying white paper on this website: Depolarizing the American Mind: How America Can Grow Beyond Its Currently Polarized Politics, by ICE partners Steve McIntosh and Carter Phipps.
-As discussed in the paper, a central principle for working with a polarized cultural situation is that each pole needs the values of its opposing pole for its own further and fuller development.
+The Institute for Cultural Evolution’s Political Polarization Test is based on “post-progressive political philosophy,” which is outlined in our president’s 2020 book: Developmental Politics—How America Can Grow into a Better Version of Itself.
+As discussed in Developmental Politics, a key principle for ameliorating political polarization is that each pole needs the values of its opposing pole for its own further and fuller development.
 Applied to politics, this principle shows how conservative values can serve to improve liberal positions by challenging and moderating such positions in a way that makes them stronger.
 The same can be said about the role of liberal values in strengthening conservative positions.
 See the results pages for specific examples.
 This test is not social science research, it is simply an interactive method for demonstrating some of the ideas behind ICE’s polarization campaign.
-For a fuller description of our proposal, please see the accompanying white paper “Depolarizing the American Mind.”
+For more on post-progressive politics see: